 Home and Kitchen 18%

 And which products earn the most profits on Amazon?

-The most profitable items on Amazon can be categorised like so:
+The most profitable items on Amazon can be categorized like so:

 - Child and Baby Products

 - Active Wear, or Exercise Clothing

 - Electronic Goods and Accessories